 This plot shows per inclination angle the intensity measurement results for each turn angle at that inclination angle.
 There normally are differences in illuminance values for different turn angles.
 However for further calculations the averaged values will be used.
-When using the average values per inclination angle, the beam angle can be computed, being 18 degrees.
+When using the average values per inclination angle, the beam angle can be computed, being 45 degrees.
 This is the average value but as the light bulb has a symmetry over 360 degrees, this angle is valid for all turn-angles the light bulb is looked at.
+Note: the decay of the light after 50 % is slow; the intensity stays relatively long at 30 %.
+This might mean that a beam projected on a surface is wider than just calculated from the 50 % level.